How to Write Giveaway Rules: 7 Steps to Stay Legal and Avoid Disputes

 - Creating user-generated content (like photos or videos)

 Be clear about each step.
-For example, instead of saying “follow us on social media,” specify “follow @YourBrand on Instagram and Twitter.”
+Instead of “follow us on social media,” specify “follow @YourBrand on Instagram and Twitter.”

 If you’re using multiple entry methods, explain if they’re all required or if each one counts as a separate entry.

 Avoid vague instructions.
 “Enter as many times as you want” could lead to spam.
-Instead, set clear limits, like “One entry per person per day.”
+Set clear limits, like “One entry per person per day.”

 I particularly like how Birra Moretti uses a dedicated terms and conditions page to clearly outline their requirements.
 It keeps everything in one place and easy to access: